Coordinated compute for classical infrastructure at production scale.

 Life Sciences

-High-volume sequence workloads — k-mer counting, motif search, and correlation — mapped onto AO-GPU and AO-RAM for denser logical work per device.
+High-volume sequence workloads - k-mer counting, motif search, and correlation - coordinated across AO accelerators and AO-RAM for higher throughput on existing infrastructure.

 • Throughput-optimized pipelines for k-mer and variant-style workloads.